Laura Izibor

-Laura Elizabeth Arabosa Izibor (born 13 May 1987) is an Irish recording artist, musician and producer.
+Laura Elizabeth Arabosa Izibor (born May 1987) is an Irish recording artist, musician and producer.
 She won the 2FM Song Contest while still in secondary school.
 She went on to win an award at the 2006 Meteor Music Awards.
 She also performed at that year's Electric Picnic music festival and Music Ireland 2007.
 Izibor has opened for Aretha Franklin, India Arie, Estelle, Maxwell, and John Legend on tour.

 Her debut album, Let the Truth Be Told, was released in Ireland on 8 May 2009.
 Izibor has appeared in The CW television show, One Tree Hill, where she plays Erin Macree.

 Life and career

 1987–2003: Early life and career beginnings

-Laura Elizabeth Arabosa Izibor was born on 13 May 1987 in Dublin, Ireland.
+Laura Elizabeth Arabosa Izibor was born in May 1987 in Dublin, Ireland.
 She is the fourth of five children born to Irish mother Trish and Nigerian father Saul.
 After singing "When You Believe", a duet by Mariah Carey and Whitney Houston, in her drama class, she discovered her interest for music; she began writing songs at age 13 and taught herself how to play the piano at 14.
 At age 15, Izibor won the Raidió Teilifís Éireann (RTÉ) 2FM Song Contest.
-Her winning song, "Compatible", received constant airplay after she won the competition; Laura met her manager Edison Waters of Vibe Music Management.
+Her winning song, "Compatible", received constant airplay after she won the competition.
 RTÉ also filmed a documentary of Izibor after winning the competition.